H. Melanie Chang, Ph.D, Program Coordinator

 Beijing in Spring

 Visit such Chinese landmarks as the Great Wall, Forbidden City, Temple of Heaven, Summer Palace, the terra cotta burial army of Xi’an, the commercial-financial center of Shanghai, and other locales.
 Live and study in China’s capital city, not as a casual tourist, but as a short-term resident of one of the world’s most dynamic countries, surrounded by historical treasures and the forces contouring the 21st century.
+Beijing in Spring will be offered May 2016.

 The CFAU campus is home to some 2,000 Chinese students ensconced in a quiet, easily negotiated, modestly-sized compound set in the heart of the western quarter of Beijing.
 The elaborate Beijing subway system, affording gateway access to the far reaches of the city of some 20 million, is within walking distance of campus.